Events

 - Disseminate outputs from the community of practice for uptake by the wider community.

-There are 9 meetings for the community of practice in 2025 (2 full community of practice meetings online (one has already occurred), 1 in person workshop and 6 shorter webinars).
-The webinar will be held 12-1.30pm (GMT) on Wednesday 19 March, 2025.
+There are 9 meetings for the community of practice in 2025 (2 full community of practice meetings online (one has already occurred), 1 in person workshop and 6 shorter webinars (one has already occurred)).
+The next online session will be held on Wednesday 4 June, 2025.

 We will use this Events page to keep you updated on the remaining events, so please check back.
 Members are welcome to join the community of practice at any point.